 Frank Cope, Electra, Texas, Feb.
 10.-I am now able to be out in the field in the Lord's work, for which I am thankful.
-I recently delivered a sermon at Wichita Falls, Texas on "Carnal War,"

-plan to do some preaching in Missouri in the very near future.
+I recently delivered a sermon at Wichita Falls, Texas on "Carnal War," showing the duty of Christians, relative to it.
+I plan to do some preaching in Missouri in the very near future.